ElMassimo/vite_ruby/docs/src/guide/deployment.md

 You can disable the extension of the `assets:precompile` rake task by setting the `VITE_RUBY_SKIP_ASSETS_PRECOMPILE_EXTENSION` environment variable to `true`.

+By default, dependencies will be automatically installed as part of the `assets:precompile` extension.
+Set `VITE_RUBY_SKIP_ASSETS_PRECOMPILE_INSTALL` to `true` to skip dependency installation.

 ## Compressing Assets 📦

 Most CDN and edge service providers will automatically serve compressed assets,